Updated A.Y. 2021-2022

 The course covers some statistical techniques for supervised and unsupervised learning.
 The R software for statistical computing will be also introduced and used throughout.

-Supervised learning techniques are used to predict a target variable (linear and logistic regression, classification trees, and random forests) based on predictors, and/or to assess interrelationships among predictors and a target variable (linear and logistic regression).
+Supervised learning techniques are used to predict a target variable (linear and logistic regression) based on predictors, and/or to assess interrelationships among predictors and a target variable (linear and logistic regression).
 As an example, suppose you want to predict the risk that a family will be materially deprived next year.
 This can be done by using data that can be measured at baseline (number of family members, disposable income, health status, etc.) and use these to predict material deprivation for a sample of families with known status.
 Incidentally, you will also understand how health status affects the risk of material deprivation.

 The main objectives of this course are to provide students with the ability to select the statistical learning technique needed to answer specific questions (based on data), to perform data analysis appropriately, and to interpret the results correctly.